Picture: Adrian Sherratt

 The idea for The Salt Path came out of a split-second decision she made that afternoon as they faced the reality of losing their family home of 20 years.
 Poking out from one of the many packing cases strewn across the floor was a travel book, written but a man who had walked the entire South Coast Path with his dog.
 For Raynor, it suddenly seemed the most obvious thing to do – to fill a rucksack, follow a line on a map and walk the South Coast Path.

-The daughter of a tenant farmer in Melton Mowbray, Raynor grew up in remote isolation, a self- sufficient child, more used to talking to her dog or reading books than socialising.
+The daughter of a tenant farmer in Melton Mowbray, Raynor grew up in remote isolation, a self-sufficient child, more used to talking to her dog or reading books than socialising.
 She and Moth met when she was a teenager.
 One of their very first dates had been an illicit tryst in a tent up a mountain that ended in a near-death avalanche.
-She was later to say that this experience bonded them together forever.
+She later said this experience bonded them together forever.

 The same week they learnt they were going to lose their home, Moth was diagnosed with an incurable neurodegenerative disease.
 The couple were told that there was nothing that could be done for his condition, and to go home and be careful on the stairs.
 Instead, they walked over 600 miles of tough terrain and with every step his balance and recall improved.